vika-sonne/special-purposes-keyboard/README.md

 And another example: [layout_volume_play.ini](/layout_volume_play.ini)

-## Available keys
+### Available symbols
-Here's the mapping of the symbols usable in the layout files mapped on a ISO (105 keys) keyboard
+Here's the list of the symbols usable in the layout files, mapped on a ISO (105 keys) keyboard

 ![iso105](/media/iso105-keyboard-layout.png)